Skip to main content

 Cross-repo context

 A topic can span multiple repositories.
 When you run driftless context update <slug> from any repo, that repo is added to the topic’s where_repos list.
 Topics accumulate repos organically without manual wiring.
+Use one cross-repo topic when the same concept truly spans repos, for example billing-contracts across an API repo, worker repo, and frontend repo.
+Use separate topics plus relations when each repo has its own implementation details, for example billing-api depends_on:billing-worker.
 To explicitly link the current repo to a topic:

 driftless context link auth-flow